 Vitamin D is measured in ng/mL.
 You can find out your levels by getting blood work for 25-hydroxyvitamin D from your local doctor.
 Make sure you specifically ask for Vitamin D check when getting full blood work.

 Your Vitamin D levels should be 50-80 ng/mL year-round.
 If they are not you need to act quickly and get them up.
+This Athletic Greens Review – Is It Worth the Price? – BarBend to learn the advantages of adding super greens powder to your daily intake of nutrition.

 Here is a good chart from Office of Dietary Supplements National Institutes of Health on Adequate Intakes (AIs) for Vitamin D: